imarkonis/ithaca_dataset/docs/methodology_long_v1.0.md

   - Precipitation (8): CPC, GPCC, GPCP/EARTH, ERA5-Land, FLDAS, MERRA-2, PREC/L, TerraClimate.
   - Evaporation (8): BESS, ERA5-Land, ETMonitor, SynthesizedET, FLDAS, GLEAM, MERRA-2, TerraClimate.
 - **PET products** (GLEAM v4.1a plus a MERRA-2/MSWX suite) for water/energy-limitation and plausibility screening.
-- **Auxiliary observational constraints, validation only:** GRACE terrestrial water storage, ESA CCI soil moisture, and ROBIN in-situ runoff.
-GRACE is not an ensemble member — consistent with its role as a process-completeness / validation overlay rather than an analytical object.

 ## 3. Harmonisation and common grid

 *Scripts `01a`, `01b`, `01d`.*

 - All products subset to 1982–2021, converted to annual land fields on the common 0.25° grid, and tabulated.
-- A `twc_complete_grid` mask retains only cells where every analysis dataset has valid coverage, so all members are defined on an identical spatial support.
+- A `twc_complete_grid` mask retains only cells where every analysis dataset has valid coverage, so all members are defined on an identical spatial grid.
-- ROBIN daily discharge is converted cumecs→mm using catchment area, aggregated to monthly/annual, and matched to grid cells (direct intersection plus nearest-feature fallback for small catchments) to enable a P−E−Q water-balance check.

 ## 4. Spatial stratification

 *Script `01g`.*

-- Each grid cell is tagged with its IPCC AR6 region (44 land regions after dropping ocean regions and BOB/ARS/GIC), biome, and a hemisphere label (north / tropics / south) derived automatically from each region's latitudinal extent.
+- Each grid cell is tagged with its IPCC AR6 region (44 land regions after dropping ocean regions and BOB/ARS/GIC) and biome derived automatically from each region's latitudinal extent.
 - Additional descriptive layers are attached for downstream stratification and figures: atmospheric circulation regime, latitude zone, main climate class, hydrobelt, and continent.
 - Grid-cell area weights are computed and normalised.